33.2 OIL SOURCES

 33.71 OIL REQUIREMENTS FOR AIR OPERATIONS: Oil counters are required for air operations as follows:

-A. AIR OPERATIONS PROHIBITED: If an oil counter is not used to offset the air oil effect, air operations are restricted as set out in 33.61A.
+A. AIR OPERATIONS PROHIBITED: If the air oil effect is not offset, air operations are restricted as set out in 33.61A.

 33.72 OIL REQUIREMENTS FOR NAVAL OPERATIONS: Oil counters are required for naval operations as follows:

-A. NAVAL OPERATIONS PROHIBITED: If an oil counter is not used to offset the naval oil effect, naval operations are restricted as set out in 33.61B.
+A. NAVAL OPERATIONS PROHIBITED: If the naval oil effect is not offset, naval operations are restricted as set out in 33.61B.

-C. ADDITIONAL NAVAL UNITS: An alliance faction that has offset the naval oil effect has two ways to use additional naval units:
+D. ADDITIONAL NAVAL UNITS: Whether or not an alliance faction has offset the naval oil effect, it may use additional naval units as follows:

 E. SUBMARINES: Submarines based on the mapboard are not counted towards oil use, provided one oil counter is used to offset the naval oil effect.